junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "This is not peace, it's dictatorship!"
 Obi-Wan supplies, stepping forward, standing next to Anakin.
 "You didn't do it for the people.
 You did everything for yourself, so you can have all the power and control the galaxy."

 "What's the difference?
-People are mindless creatures, they *need* to have a lead, they need to hear orders and know what to do.
+People are mindless creatures; they *need* to have a lead to follow; they need to hear orders and know what to do.
 I'm just giving them what they want.
 And see, it works.
-It's all peace and quiet in the galaxy, what's it to complain about?"
+It's all peace and quiet in the galaxy, what's there to complain about?"
 Palpatine opens his arms to make a showing gesture.

 "What about freedom?
-What about art, and creativity, and people's life in the Lower Level?
+What about art, and creativity, and people's lives in the Lower Level?
 What about street painting, and... and --" Anakin stutters.

-Obi-Wan picks up. "-- and public performance, night bars, freedom to meetings and gatherings, food and medications, equal rights, education..."
+Obi-Wan picks up. "-- and public performance, night bars, freedom to gatherings and parades, food and medications, equal rights, education..."

-Palpatine snaps to cut the off, "What about them?
-Who cares if a random person in a corner died of cold -- it doesn't mean I need to make the whole world warmer.
+Palpatine snaps to cut him off, "What about them?
+Who cares if a random person in a corner died of the cold -- it doesn't mean I need to make the whole world warmer.
 The war is over, what's better than that?"

 A thought flips across Anakin's mind.
 "The war -- who knows if *you* are the one started it in the first place!"

 The smile on Palpatine's face spread wider.
 "Boy, I know.
-Because I *am* the one started it."
+Because I *am* the one who started it."

 Obi-Wan exchanges a quick look with Anakin, turning back to the Emperor: "Why are you telling us it now? "

-"Because you won't be there telling anyone else," Palpatine says joyfully, waving a hand to order someone come over -- except no one does.
+"Because you won't be there telling anyone else," Palpatine says exuberantly, waving a hand to order someone to come over -- except no one does.
 "No one will know what happened, and the Empire will last for another thousand years."

 "No, it won't."
 Anakin smiles confidently, taking out the datapad from his pocket.
 A blinking red light shines on the top.

 Palpatine narrows his eyes.
 "What did you do?"

 "Letting everyone know."
 Anakin casts a glance at the window behind.
 Out there, all the screens are showing the real streaming image from the datapad.
-They don't need to hear the sound to know every word Palpatine just said has been broadcasted to the whole galaxy.
+They don't need to hear the sound to know every word Palpatine just said has been broadcast to the whole galaxy.

-People start rushing out onto the street, many are on their way crowding toward the Imperial Palace.
+People start rushing out onto the street, many are on their way, crowding toward the Imperial Palace.
+Troopers and the security forces along with them.

 Palpatine's eyes land on the lightsaber hilt he left on the chair arm.

 Anakin follows his gaze.
-"You can use it all you want," he challenges with a raised chin.
-"And the people will see how you use violence to solve problem.
+"You can use it all you want," he challenges with a chin raised high and proud.
+"And the people will see how you use violence to solve problems, like you always do.
 You may kill us, but the empire is already dead."

-Palpatine sits back into his throne seat.
+Palpatine sits back in his throne seat.
 "What are you going to do to me?
 Kill me?
 Like you killed Count Dooku?
-So people can know they'll just change from following one murder to another?"
+So people can know they will just change from following one murderer to another?"

 "Except we're not," Obi-Wan tells him, with great satisfaction and pride.
 "Count Dooku is still alive, so will you be.
-There will be trial, and court, and justice, and law.
-We will do things properly, and people can decide your fate together.
+There will be trial, and court, and justice, and laws and rules made by people.
+We will do things properly this time, and people can decide your fate together.
 That's called democracy.
 That's how the order should have been, should always be."

 So this is how it ends.

-The guards that Palpatine called to come never enter, instead, when the troopers come into the chamber, they have torn down the imperial shoulder epaulets.
-Next to the chamber Dooku was confined in, they activated another force field to lock Palpatine in, waiting until the new order is set up and a trial is ready to conduct.
+The guards that Palpatine called to come never enter; instead, when the troopers come into the chamber, they have torn down the imperial shoulder epaulets.
+Next to the chamber Dooku was confined in, they activated another force field to lock Palpatine in, waiting until the new order is set up and a trial is ready to be conducted.

 Anakin clicks the datapad a few more times.
-And when they look out of the window, the city's screens are showing something new and bright -- the photo Obi-Wan took, of the large, wild, colorful wall painting of a pair of rainbow-colored wings.
+And when they look out of the window, the city's screens are showing something new and bright -- the photo Obi-Wan took, the wall paintings Anakin drew.
+The large, wild, colorful wall painting of a pair of rainbow-colored wings.

 Except, now the wings are not limited to a simple plain wall in the Underground World, now they are everywhere, on all the screens, high and low, large and small, in every corner of the city.
 Anakin was right, the real art doesn't need decoding to understand, doesn't need translation to feel.
-The wings spread and hover and fly, and as if every pair of wings displayed in the city, is a life and a hope and a dream that a whole new world is coming, and in this world, freedom is not untouchable, art and expression is not forbidden, among everything else people wanted.
+The wings spread and hover and fly, and as if every pair of wings displayed in the city, is a life and a hope and a dream that a whole new world is coming, and in this world, freedom is not untouchable, art and expression are not forbidden, among everything else people wanted.

+And so many more.
+A starry sky with stars spinning like flames, a blue heart with a dove bearing an olive branch, faces of ordinary people, of his friends and people living in the Lower Level that should be memorized...
+Now, all of them are seen.
+The whole galaxy shares their dreams and hopes, waiting for a new beginning.

 "Can't believe we did it," Anakin says quietly, staring out of the window.
 Then he looks up, staring into the sky.
-It's still at dark, night hour right now.
+It's still the dark night hour right now.

 Obi-Wan stands next to him, shoulder to shoulder, looking at the same view, same city, same world.
-"You did it," he turns to glance at the boy that is no longer just a young, innocent artist, but a grown man, a leader, a revolutionist.
+"You did it," he turns to glance at the boy who is certainly no longer just a young, innocent artist, but a grown man, a leader, a revolutionist.
 "What are you going to do now?"

 Anakin shakes his head, but still keeps his eyes on the world, on the sky.
 "I don't know, and it's terrifying.
-I imagine people would want us to build the new world, but we'll definitely need more help, maybe starting with inviting all the wise people back."
+I imagine people would want us to build the new world, but we'll definitely need more help, maybe starting with inviting all the wise people to help."

 "I know perfectly who to ask.
 Master Yoda, for one, should be here."
 Obi-Wan nods approvingly.